 Table of Contents

 10 Things to Keep in Mind When Hiring a Web Designer

 Below are 10 things to keep in mind when looking for a freelance web designer or web design agency to help you build your new site.

 1. A Good Reputation

 Just like any other industry, having a good reputation speaks volumes.
-Ask designers for references of companies they've worked with.
-Check out their Google, Facebook and other review sites to see what people have said about them and their work.
+Ask designers for references from companies they’ve worked with.
+Check out their Google, Facebook, and other review sites to see what people have said about them and their work.

 2. Respect Your Ideas

 You know your business better than anyone else.
 Sharing your insight is extremely valuable.
 When interviewing designers, make sure they actually listen to your ideas.
 Sure, they are the “creatives” but your voice needs to be heard.

 On the flip side, web designers should be able and willing to share their ideas.
 You are hiring them to design, so that is what they need to do.
 You don’t want a “yes man”, you want a creative partner to bring your company’s online presence alive.